clydedacruz/obc-docs/protocol-spec.md

 ### 4.7 Restrictions in the current release
 This section lists the restrictions of the current release of Open Blockchain.
-A particular focus is given on client operationsa and the design of transaction confidentiality, as depicted in Sections 4.7.1, and 4.7.2.
+A particular focus is given on client operations and the design of transaction confidentiality, as depicted in Sections 4.7.1 and 4.7.2.

  - Client side enrollment and transaction creation is performed entirely by a non-validating peer that is trusted not to impersonate the user.